 Most short kendo practitioners.
 While the big guys may be able to hit harder, the smaller ones move faster and hit more areas, which is what counts in kendo.
-Case in point: a 5'1 man beating a 6'3 guy within ten seconds.
+Case in point: a 5'1" man beating a 6'3" guy within ten seconds.
 Quite impressive.

 Morihei Ueshiba, founder of Aikido.
 Many pictures of O-Sensei, as he is known, show him in the process of serenely◊ trouncing◊ people quite a bit taller and younger than him.

-Nobuyoshi Tamura, former student of Ueshiba, sensei of the French Aikikai, an 77 years old quite small man (compared to his French and European student) who has no qualm about having his younger, taller and stronger students crawl to the ground.
+Nobuyoshi Tamura, a former student of Ueshiba, sensei of the French Aikikai, an 77 years old quite small man (compared to his French and European student) who has no qualm about having his younger, taller and stronger students crawl to the ground.

-Gozo Shioda, an early student of Ueshiba and founder of Yoshinkan Aikido, "was a small man, standing at around 5'1" to 5'2" (155–157 cm) and weighing around 102 lb. to 108 lb.
-(46–49 kg)", according to that Wikipedia page.
+Gozo Shioda, an early student of Ueshiba and founder of Yoshinkan Aikido, "was a small man, standing at around 5'1" to 5'2" (155157 cm) and weighing around 102 lb. to 108 lb.
+(4649 kg)", according to that Wikipedia page.

-Muggsy Bogues managed to hold his own against the best basketball players in the NBA despite being 5'3" (160 cm) tall - the shortest man to ever play in the league.
+Muggsy Bogues managed to hold his own against many of the best basketball players in the NBA despite being 5'3" (160 cm) tall - the shortest man to ever play in the league.
 Bogues had several pictures of him with the tallest NBA player ever, the 7'7" (231 cm) Manute Bol.
 There was a 28-inch (71 cm) difference between their heights◊.
 Bogues and Bol were actually teammates for one season—Washington Bullets owner Abe Pollin was the Bill Veeck of the NBA.

 Similar to the Israel example is Finland, Switzerland and (during the Cold War) Sweden.
 All nations with populations below 10 000 000 inhabitants and armed forces counting numbers close to the million.

 Nepalis are known for their small size.
-Despite that the Gurkhas have a remarkable reputation as soldiers.
+Despite that, the Gurkhas have a remarkable reputation as soldiers.
 During the 60s the Gurkhas usually carried the American M16, rather than the British SLR.
 The reason for this was that the M16 was lighter and easier for the Gurkhas to fire.

 Audie Murphy At 166cm/5'6", the Marines and paras rejected him for being too short.
 His company commander tried to have him sent to a cook and bakers' school after basic, but he'd have none of it.
 He went on to win every military award (some multiple times) in the US up to and including the Medal of Honor.
 And a few French and Belgian decorations on top of all that (little trinkets like the Légion d'honneur).
 And he had malaria at the time.

-Simo Häyhä, at 5'3'' (160cm), was likely the greatest sniper of all time.
+Simo Häyhä, at 5'3" (160cm), was likely the greatest sniper of all time.
 He is officially credited with killing 705 Soviet soldiers over roughly 100 days of combat.

 The shrew is among the tiniest mammals in the world, and they can take down things that, proportionately, would ruin a wolverine's day.
 Some of them are even venomous!

 Humans, too.
 80 kg man can hunt almost any prey using tools.
 Without them, however, a man still can defeat an alligator or survive an encounter with a bear, if lucky.
-If you take account on the muscle mass, humans are incredibly strong.
+If you take account of the muscle mass, humans are incredibly strong.

 While size does make a major difference among evenly skilled fighters in the martial arts scene, the smaller competitors are still formidable fighters capable of impressive feats; many ostensibly lower weight class fighters have fought in the heavyweight divisions and done quite well.
 Also, when weight classes were introduced to competitive judo, many of the small judoka left the sport, saying that building the skills to overcome larger opponents were an integral part of it.

 Bruce Lee.
 The man was seriously tiny and scrawny for what was considered a good build for actionherobadasses.
-That really didn't stop him, and it was theorized that, pound for pound, he was probably one of the strongest men alive.
+That really didn't stop him, and it was theorized that pound for pound, he was probably one of the strongest men alive.

 5'1'' MMA fighter Nakai Rin certainly counts.